danielyaba/k3d/README.md

 Apply the ArgoCD App-of-Apps repository (You should create your own repository similarly to this [repository](https://github.com/danielyaba/argocd-app-of-apps)

 * **apply-devops-apps:**
-Apply the [devops applications manifest](devops-apps.yaml#1) for installing all infrastructure charts
+Apply the [devops-apps applications manifest](devops-apps.yaml#1) for installing all infrastructure charts

 * **apply-external-apps:**
-Apply the [external applications manifest](external-apps.yaml#1) for installing all external applications charts
+Apply the [external-apps applications manifest](external-apps.yaml#1) for installing all external applications charts

 * **argocd-port-forward:**
 Create port-forward to ArgoCD service on `http://localhost:8080`